 d.
 The easement may specify the type of vehicles or equipment that can use the access route.

 e.
 Maintenance and repair responsibilities may vary depending on the agreement.

 Both the right-of-way easements and ingress-egress easements grant certain rights to individuals or entities regarding the use of someone else’s property.
 While there may be some overlap in their application, the easements types serve different purposes and have distinct characteristics.
 In comparison, a right-of-way easement provides a broader right to pass through or use a specific part of someone’s property, while an ingress-egress easement specifically grants the right to enter and exit a property through a neighboring property.

 terminating an easement

+2. Termination by Agreement: This happens when the property owner expressly conveys an easement back to the grantor.
 For example, if Simon owns an easement over Garfunkel’s land, and Garfunkel requests that Simon release the easement, Simon may then execute the termination agreement and convey the easement back to Garfunkel.